taavikybar/react-craft/lib/md/exit-early-from-if.md

 # Exit early from if statements

-Nested statements are hard to read and the more nesting the more logic the reader needs to keep in mind at once.
-Whenever possible, return immediately from your if statements instead of using `else`.
-In this scenario, the last else statement does not need to be inside an else anymore.
+Nested statements are hard to read and, the more nesting, the more logic the reader needs to keep in mind at once.
+Whenever possible, return immediately from if statements instead of using `else`.
+In that case, the last else statement does not need to be inside an else anymore.

-If/else statements can grow very big and you can never be sure whether some code sits after the if/else waiting to be executed once all the if/else-s are checked through.
-If you exit early from an if statement, you explicitly tell to the reader that there is no additional code in this method that will be executed.
+If/else statements can grow very big and you can never be sure whether some code sits after the if/else waiting to be executed once all the if/else-s have been checked through.
+If you exit early from an if statement, you explicitly tell the reader that there is no additional code in this method that will be executed.

+Instead of:

 ```
 if (isUserLoggedIn()) {